-People with the ISFJ personality type, which stands for Introverted Sensing Feeling Judging, are nurturers at heart.
-As an ISFJ, you process the world around you internally.
-This means you use all five senses to take in information in a concrete and literal manner.
-You tend to process information according to how you feel about it and how it fits into your personal value system.
-As with most ISFJs, you are genuinely warm, kind, and have an overwhelming desire to see the good in others.
-Sometimes you give people the benefit of the doubt to your own detriment.
+People with the ISFJ personality type process the world around them internally.
+This means that they will use all five senses to take in information in a concrete and literal manner.
+They tend to process information according to how they feel about it and how it fits into their personal value system.
+In general, most ISFJs are genuinely warm, kind, and have an overwhelming desire to see the good in others.
+Sometimes, ISFJs will give people the benefit of the doubt to their own detriment.

-You pay attention to details and have a strong memory, especially when a person or situation made a lasting impression on you.
-Security, laws, and tradition are important to you, and you follow them to the letter.
-You’re not necessarily interested in changing the way things operate in your inner world or the world at large if everything seems to function fine the way it is.
-Since you learn best by doing and not studying theories, traditional higher education may be difficult for you.
-It’s best if someone can demonstrate a new task, and then you repeat it until you feel you have mastered it.
+ISFJs, or Defenders, pay attention to details and have a strong memory, especially when a person or situation has made a lasting impression on them.
+Security, laws, and tradition are important to them, and these types of people follow them to the letter.
+They are not necessarily interested in changing the way things operate in their inner world, or the world at large, if everything seems to function fine the way it is.

 Strengths and Weaknesses of ISFJs